Additional information for some definitions may be found in the Guidelines and Procedures for Academic Program Review Manual (Directive 2015-016).

-A minimum of 750 minutes for a semester credit hour or 500 minutes for a quarter credit hour of formalized instruction that typically requires students to work at out-of-class assignments an average of twice the amount of time as the amount of formalized instruction.
+A minimum of 750 minutes for a semester credit hour of formalized instruction that typically requires students to work at out-of-class assignments an average of twice the amount of time as the amount of formalized instruction.
 Credit hours may be calculated differently for other types of instruction (e.g., laboratory experience, directed practice experience, practicum experience, cooperative work experience, field experience, observation experience, seminar, and studio experience) as long as the credit hour calculations align with commonly accepted practices in higher education and with the regulations of regional accreditors and the federal financial aid program.

 All Ohio public higher education institutions began operating with a semester calendar in 2012 (See Appendix R, DIRECTIVE FOR THE DEFINITION OF SEMESTER CREDIT HOUR AND LENGTH OF SEMESTER TERM).